katekats/Cross_Domain_Sentiment_Classification/readme.md

 ├── feature_extractor.py    # Script for feature extraction and embeddings
 ├── classifiers.py          # Script containing classifier pipelines and ensemble model ├── main.py                 # Main script to execute the project
-└── README.md               # This file
+└── README.md               # Documentation and usage instructions

 For running the feature extractor, we need to give the name of the domains we want to use as source and target domains: